-The CSD, the Settlement Agreement, and our own operational standards call for consideration of reducing the environmental impacts of drilling and re-drilling.
-Approaches to be taken during the 2021 drilling program are:
+The CSD, the Settlement Agreement, and SPR's own operational standards call for consideration of reducing the environmental impacts of drilling and re-drilling.
+Approaches to be taken during the Year 2022 drilling program are:

 Site Disturbance - Sentinel Peak Resources will minimize earthwork by using existing access roads and well pads to the fullest extent possible.
 Siting wells in this manner also minimizes impact to vegetation, lessening concerns about storm water runoff/erosion during the rainy season and dust control in drier conditions.
-See Attachment 1 for the planned location of 2021 wells.